q086/GCL4SVD/README.md

   `python train.py`

 ## Baselines
-We choose Transformer, LSTM, Devign as our baseline model, and their code is in the Baselines folder.
+We choose Transformer, LSTM, Devign, GGNN as our baseline model.
+The code of GGNN is the same as SVD part, which uses the original datasets.
+For the rest of baselines, their code is in the Baselines folder.